vinaykadam007/Hyper-spectral-project/README.md

 **Key Insight:** Preserving all **91 spectral bands** leads to better feature extraction and segmentation accuracy compared to dimensionality reduction.

-**Note:** Segmentation images are restricted and not available for public display, in accordance with policies of the Quantitative Bioimaging Lab (QBIL).
+**Note:** Segmentation images are restricted and not available for public display, in accordance with the policies of the Quantitative Bioimaging Lab (QBIL).
+These restrictions are in place due to research data privacy and ethical guidelines, as the images originate from specialized biomedical datasets that require controlled access.

 ---